British Instagram Model Tia Lineker Strikes Sultry Pose In Stylish Bikini

 “Omg obsessed with you!!!” another fan chimed in, trailing the words with a heart eyes emoji.

-“Insaaaane Tia,” a their fan added.
+“Insaaaane Tia,” a third fan added.